AmitFr7/8-bit-Simplified-Router/README.md

+# 8-bit Simplified Router (CAS)

-This is an implementation of an 8-bit Simplified Router (contenet addressed storage) in both Verilog HDL and Logisim.
+This is an implementation of an 8-bit Simplified Router (content addressed storage) in both Verilog HDL and Logisim.

 * Verilog HDL - RTL design of the functionality specified below.
 * Logisim - Gate-level implementation of the functionality as described below.